Personal transporter: Australia

 The authorities stated in late 2015 that self-balancing hoverboards must not be ridden on the carriageway or sidewalk in the state of New South Wales since they are categorised as motor vehicles but don't comply with any existing vehicle class.
 They did also say that "our road safety experts in the Centre for Road Safety are currently working with their counterparts across the country on national laws and safety standards for these personal electric transport devices, so we can figure out how and where people can use them safely".
 Other states in Australia have yet to make a clear decision or announcement on legality and enforcement, and are relying on existing laws in place.
 They are free to use on private property.

 In Australia laws are determined at the state & territory level, each differing in their adoption of the Australian Road Rules.
 It is generally illegal to use Segway PTs in public places and on roads throughout Australia.

 In the Australian Capital Territory, use of Segways is illegal on roads and other public places, but, as of June 2012, was permitted around Canberra's Lake Burley Griffin and other tourist attractions, subject to training, safety equipment and speed limit requirements.

 In New South Wales, the Segway has been confirmed by the Roads & Traffic Authority as being illegal on both roads and footpaths.
 "In simple terms, riders are way too exposed to mix with general traffic on a road and too fast, heavy and consequently dangerous to other users on footpaths or cycle paths."
 Although this does not render them totally illegal (they may still, for example, be used on private property), their uses are limited enough that they are not sold to the general public.
+As of 2024, all forms of personal transporter are illegal for personal use in public areas such as roads, footpaths, parks, bike paths, shared paths etc.

 In Queensland, the use of the Segway became legal on 1 August 2013.
 Queensland transport Minister Scott Emerson noted that it makes sense for Segways to be allowed on public paths across Queensland, given users wear helmets.

 In Western Australia, the law enables Electric Personal Transporters (EPT) (Segways) to be used as part of a supervised commercial tour, being run by an operator that holds the appropriate approvals.
 You may use an EPT on private property.
 Tour operators should approach the Local Authority where they wish to operate the tour.
 Local authorities have ultimate responsibility for approving tour operators within their respective areas.